 As a freelancer, one of your biggest ongoing tasks is finding clients and sourcing work.

-Part of that undertaking includes bidding on work when sending freelance proposals.
+Part of that undertaking includes bidding on work when sending quote templates or proposals.
 You have to include all your costs as well as ensuring you’re making a profit.
 You have to guarantee you’re being appropriately compensated for your work while not scaring away clients.

 In other words, in order to be successful at finding clients and work, you have to know how to make a quotation for your freelance work.